abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

-# How to Integrate the Syncfusion MVC Components to the ABP MVC UI?
+# Integrating the Syncfusion MVC Components to the ABP MVC UI

 ## Introduction